Ranakghosh7/stupid_game/README.md

 * **Ridiculous Gameplay:** Things happen for no logical reason.
 Buttons might do what they say… or not.
 * **Random Events:** Every playthrough may throw new nonsense your way.
-* **Questionable Physics:** Objects behave in ways that may or may not obey reality.
+* **Questionable Physics:** Objects behave in ways that may or may not obey reality.//
 * **Minimal Plot:** The story is whatever you decide it is.

 ## Installation